 Ingredient Notes and Substitutions

-- Use cold bacon.
+- Bacon.
 It will hold its shape better straight out of the fridge, making it easier to cut into uniform pieces.

-- Want to use dried legumes?
+- Want to use dried beans?
 Simply prepare them ahead of time and substitute 1 ½ cups cooked for each can.

 - Add some heat.
 A few dashes of hot sauce or some chopped jalapeno peppers is a great way to make oven baked beans a little spicier.